Energinet-DataHub/energy-origin/domains/certificates/README.md

 ```

 ### For local development
-In-order to test and develop locally, enter the docker-test-env and run:
+In order to test and develop locally, enter the docker-test-env and run:
 ```
 docker-compose up
 ```